20th ANNUAL ICF BUILDER AWARDS

 Entry Notebooks

 Project materials must be submitted with an official Entry Notebook.
-This notebook can be downloaded above or a copy can be requested by phoning or emailing ICF Builder Magazine.
-It is acceptable for the notebook to refer to additional materials submitted with, but not contained within, the Notebook.
-Please add your Entry Notebook to the same Google Drive folder that you add your photos to.
+If you are submitting a project that you have previously submitted, please fill out a new Entry Notebook.
+Do not resubmit the Entry Notebook from the previous year.
+The Entry Notebook can be downloaded above or a copy can be requested by phoning or emailing the editor of ICF Builder Magazine, Vanessa Salvia, at vanessa@icfmag.com.
+It is acceptable for the Entry Notebook to refer to additional materials submitted with, but not contained within, the Entry Notebook.
+When your entry materials are complete, contact Vanessa Salvia at vanessa@icfmag.com to request a Google Drive folder where you will add your Entry Notebook and photos.
+Please ensure that the project name on your photo folder matches the project name on the Entry Notebook.
 The Google Drive folder will be created for you when you request one.
+These requirements will be enforced and submissions that do not meet these requirements will not be considered.

 Entry Fees